 Salty Crusty Bread

-- 3 cups freshly milled flour (Most any grain will perform well.
+- 3 cups sprouted and freshly milled flour (Most any grain will perform well.
 Hard Red Wheat and Kamut are suggested)

 - 2 teaspoons Real Salt